ethanrmiles/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+  Closure is defining variables and declaring functions within other variables so that they can be only accessed going down the line of scope.
 2. Study the following code, then answer the questions below.

 ```js